Cyber-Jacob/cyber-jacob/README.md

 - Built a system (using a 3rd Party Professional Services Automation tool) to ensure all Windows devices entering the PSA system are Bitlocker encrypted, logging all Bitlocker recovery keys for offsite storage and logging reason for encryption failure on any device unable to start Bitlocker encryption.
 Useful for networks/endpoints with compliance obligations.

-- Built a GPT-4 based python wrapper for interacting with the OpenAI Completions endpoint through a console (such as command, terminal, bash-- etc.)-- intended for use with model version GPT-4 or GPT-3.5-turbo.
+- Built a GPT-4 based python wrapper for interacting with the OpenAI Completions endpoint through a console (such as command prompt, python terminal, bash-- etc.)-- intended for use with model version GPT-4 or GPT-3.5-turbo.

 <h1>Experience:</h1>

 <h3>Recent Employment:</h3>

+- 🛡️#️⃣❗ Security Engineer: Cardinal Health (Nov.
+2023 - Present)

-- #️⃣❗System Administrator: Kehr Technologies (June 2022 - Present)
+- #️⃣❗System Administrator: Kehr Technologies (June 2022 - Oct 2023)

 - 💻🤓 Help Desk: Kehr Technologies (Jan 2022 - June 2022)